kylepjohnson/NYU-LaTeX-Dissertation-Template/README.md

   * The template uses the Memoir class, intended for the typesetting of book–length projects.
   * I have enabled character protrusion with the Microtype package.
 This is a newly introduced feature for the XeLaTeX system, so make sure it is working correctly.
   * Instead of Babel, XeLaTeX uses Polyglossia for multilingual hyphenation.
   * I have no intention of keeping this up–to–date.
 If it works for you, great.
-If not, then I hope have fun hacking it.
+If not, then have fun hacking it.

 Copyright (C) 2012 Kyle P. Johnson